kotest/kotest-cookbook/README.md

 * deserialize a message correctly
 * correctly map data from one layer to another
-* read correct date from the database
+* read correct data from the database

 It's also a good choice when we need to move quickly and are not overly concerned about long-term maintainability of the tests.
 <br/>